 When most people hear the words “search engine optimization”, they think about text.
 They think about keywords and keyword phrases.
 Some may even think about back links and guest blogging.
-But in the ever-evolving world of search engine optimization Adelaide, Australia has seen over the past few years, there’s a new kid on the SEO block, and that’s video search engine optimization.
+But in the ever-evolving world of search engine optimisation Adelaide, Australia has seen over the past few years, there’s a new kid on the SEO block, and that’s video search engine optimization.

 Search engines like Google, Bing and Yahoo! are constantly changing their search algorithms so that the sites people want the most are ranked the highest.
 Recent statistics that have been released by Nielsen have shown that what people want are videos.
 Here are just a few stats that Nielsen released:

 - 77% of Australians watched video content on their computer at least once in the month of September

 - 26% of Australians viewed videos on their mobile phones

 - In October 2010, an average of 8 hours of video were consumed by Australian video viewers

 - In January 2010, Australians viewed more than 33 million videos online every day